soumyadip1997/qepsilon/README.md

 ### Parameters
---workers - number of workers default 12
+--workers - Number of workers

 --model-path - Location to a model for loading